devmanso/command-script/README.md

 (Note: the math commands are a bit weird, this is something I will fix later or maybe not at all)

 run on repl.it : https://repl.it/@Planebagel/cmd-script#main.lua

+## having isssues with cmd script, you want a new feature added, questions?
+if you have a question, want a new feature added, etc. Create an issue with the appropriate label